agk4444/AGKOS/APP_TEMPLATES_README.md

 # AGK Application Templates Guide

-This guide provides ready-to-use templates for different types of applications built with the AGK Language Compiler.
+This comprehensive guide provides ready-to-use templates for different types of applications and library usage examples built with the AGK Language Compiler.

 ## 📱 Available Templates